NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/JANUS. Detecting rendering bugs in Web Browsers via Visual Delta Consistency.md

 ---
 ## Abstract

 The correctness of browser rendering is not always guaranteed, often leading to rendering bugs.
-Traditional differential testing, while successful in various domains, falls short when applied to rendering bug detection because an HTML file is likely yield different rendered outcomes across different browsers.
+Traditional [[differential testing]], while successful in various domains, falls short when applied to rendering bug detection because an HTML file is likely yield different rendered outcomes across different browsers.

 This paper introduces **Visual Delta Consistency,** a [[test oracle]] that detects rendering bugs in web browsers.

 > ==Any modifications made to an HTML file should uniformly influence rendering outcomes across browsers.== The reaction of all browsers should be consistent (i.e., either all browsers render them identically or all render them differently).